 Achievement House provides a rigorous, standards-based educational program for English Learners (ELs) of all levels.
 Our English Learners build and develop their linguistic proficiency in a program that is both intensive and flexible.
-Identified English Learners attend an ESL (English as a Second Language) course taught by a certified ESL teacher and designed to promote the continual develop of English language reading, speaking, writing and listening skills.
-Additionally, the ESL department collaborates closely with classroom teachers to ensure that academic curriculum is accessible so that your student can successfully meet standards and make gains in English language proficiency.
-Bilingual mentors and access one-on-one help sessions further support students, ensuring positive outcomes for our English Learners.
+Identified English Learners attend an ELD (English Language Development) course taught by a certified ESL (English as a Second Language) teacher and designed to promote the continual develop of English language reading, speaking, writing, and listening skills.
+Additionally, the ELD department collaborates closely with classroom teachers to ensure that academic curriculum is accessible so that your student can successfully meet standards and make gains in English language proficiency.
+Bilingual mentors and access to one-on-one help sessions further support students, ensuring positive outcomes for our English Learners.

-Upon enrolling, non-native English-speaking students are evaluated for placement into the ESL program.
-Achievement House adheres to the WIDA English Language Proficiency Standards and employs the WIDA Screener to accurately determine your student’s English language proficiency.
-If it is determined that your student would benefit from English language development support, an individualized program is implemented to best help your student develop English language proficiency while achieving grade-level content standards.
+Upon enrollment, non-native English-speaking students are evaluated for placement into the ELD program.
+Achievement House adheres to the WIDA English Language Proficiency Standards and employs the WIDA Screener to accurately determine a student’s English language proficiency.
+If it is determined that a student would benefit from English language development support, an individualized program is implemented to best help your student develop English language proficiency while achieving grade-level content standards.

-Three different sections of ESL support the needs of students.
-Beginning EL (BEL) serves the needs of students in levels 1-2 (Entering and Beginning); Intermediate EL (IEL) serves the needs of students in levels 3-4 (Developing and Expanding); and Advanced EL (AEL) serves the needs of students in level 5 (Bridging).
-We also offer a highly individualized, intensive Newcomer course so that brand-new English Learners can acquire basic English proficiency for success in school.
+Four different sections of ELD support the needs of students.
+Newcomer EL (NEL) serves the needs of brand-new English learners acquiring basic English skills, Beginning EL (BEL) serves the needs of students in levels 1-2 (Entering and Beginning), Intermediate EL (IEL) serves the needs of students in levels 3-4 (Developing and Expanding), and Advanced EL (AEL) serves the needs of students in level 5 (Bridging).